AJHenry/yam-backend/README.md

 yam-backend

-Since we are using authentication headers with our graphql enpoint, I recommend https://github.com/prisma/graphql-playground to set HTTP headers correctly
+Since we are using authentication headers with our graphql endpoint, I recommend https://github.com/prisma/graphql-playground to set HTTP headers correctly